6 Major eCommerce Trends to Watch Out for in 2021

-The second quarter of last year saw eCommerce account for one-third of all retail revenue as the majority of shopping was exclusively done online.
+The second quarter of last year saw eCommerce account for one-third of all retail revenue as brick and mortar stores were forced to close their doors once again.

-As eCommerce continues to rapidly evolve and grow, here are six trends we expect to see in 2021.
+As online retail continues to rapidly evolve and grow, here are six eCommerce trends we expect to see in 2021.

 Fast fashion saw a decline in 2020, with environmental and sustainability concerns fueling this change in behaviour.